nishantvarma/resources/README.md

 ### Quotes

+- <sub>"Mathematics is not about numbers, equations, computations, or algorithms: it is about understanding." — William Paul Thurston
 - <sub>"An equation for me has no meaning, unless it expresses a thought of God." — Srinivasa Ramanujan</sub>
 - <sub>"What is mathematics?
 It is only a systematic effort of solving puzzles posed by nature." — Shakuntala Devi</sub>
 - <sub>"The best way to learn anything is to discover it by yourself." — George Pólya</sub>